pemcg/mastering-automation-addendum-for-cloudforms-4.6/ansible_tower_provider_update/chapter.md

 ## Ansible Tower Provider Usage Tips

 Considerable in-the-field experience has been accumulated in the time since the Ansible Tower provider was written and included in CloudForms 4.2 (ManageIQ _Euwe_).
-This section describes some of the useful real-world tips and tweaks that have proved useful when deploying Ansible playbooks using the Ansible Tower provider.
+This section describes some of the real-world tips and tweaks that have proved useful when running Ansible Tower jobs from CloudForms.

 ### Handling Mixed IPv4 / IPv6 Addresses